 Repayment on the Note is made semi-annually beginning September 1, 2016 according to the loan amortization schedule from incremental tax revenues, surplus revenues, and special assessment revenues received by the Authority after the payment of the County's administrative expenses.

 As of June 30, 2015, the Note was fully drawn.
-Debt service subsequent to June 30, 2015 is being paid from incremental tax revenues and special assessments.
+Debt service subsequent to June 30, 2015 is being paid from incremental tax revenues and special assessments held by the County.

 Revenues